 Shares of Class A common stock and Class B-1 common stock participate equally in the earnings and losses of the Company and have identical rights in distribution.
 Basic net loss per Class A and B-1 common share is based on the weighted-average Class A and B-1 common shares outstanding during the relevant period.
-Diluted net loss per Class A and B-1 common share is based on the weighted-average Class A and B-1 common shares outstanding during the relevant period.
-Diluted net loss during the relevant period adjusted for the effect of potentially dilutive securities.
+Diluted net loss per Class A and B-1 common share is based on the weighted-average Class A and B-1 common shares outstanding during the relevant period adjusted for the effect of potentially dilutive securities.